Spring Boot Jersey tutorial

 directory.

-package com.zetcode.config; import com.zetcode.endpoint.HelloService; import com.zetcode.endpoint.ReverseService; import org.glassfish.jersey.server.ResourceConfig; import org.springframework.context.annotation.Configuration; @Configuration public class JerseyConfig extends ResourceConfig { public JerseyConfig() { register(HelloService.class); register(ReverseService.class); } }
+package com.zetcode.config; import com.zetcode.service.HelloService; import com.zetcode.service.ReverseService; import org.glassfish.jersey.server.ResourceConfig; import org.springframework.context.annotation.Configuration; @Configuration public class JerseyConfig extends ResourceConfig { public JerseyConfig() { register(HelloService.class); register(ReverseService.class); } }

 JerseyConfig